Black hole - neutron star mergers: The first mass gap and kilonovae: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Ben Farr, Martyna Chruslinska, Coen Neijssel, Zoheyr Doctor and all participants of $"$Astrophysics of LIGO/Virgo sources in O3 era $"$ conference who have suggested research improvements.
-ROS would like to thank Erika Holmbeck for helpful discussions.
+We would like to thank the anonymous referee for their very useful and detailed comments and suggestions that helped to improve our manuscript.
+We would like to thank Ben Farr, Martyna Chruslinska, Coen Neijssel, Zoheyr Doctor and all the participants of the $"$Astrophysics of LIGO/Virgo sources in O3 era $"$ conference who suggested research improvements.
+ROS would like to thank Erika Holmbeck for her helpful discussions.
 KB and PD acknowledge support from the Polish National Science Center (NCN) grant Maestro (2018/30/A/ST9/00050).
-TB was supported by the FNP grant Team/2016-3/19 anb NCN grant UMO-2017/26/M/ST9/00978.
+TB was supported by the FNP grant Team/2016-3/19 and NCN grant UMO-2017/26/M/ST9/00978.
 ROS acknowledges support from NSF AST-1909534.

-\section{Appendix}
+\begin{appendix}